 The job function of a cashier is to receive and disburse money in establishments other than financial institutions like grocery and home improvement stores.
 Cashiers are tasked with processing debit cards and making credit card transactions, either with the general public or during transactions with employees.

 Experience with a cash register, credit card terminal, or scanner—or related cash or money handling technology—is necessary.
 Additionally, in some businesses, an auditing mechanism is in place to ensure the integrity of the transactions processed.
 That said, only candidates with a keen ethical nature are selected for this kind of job.

 Almost half of all cashiers work part-time.
 Most cashiers are asked to work weekends, evenings, and holidays.
-According to Payscale, cashiers in the United States take home an average $9.15 per hour.
+According to Payscale, cashiers in the United States take home an average of $9.15 per hour.
 Compensation ranges from $7.54 per hour on the lower end to $11.79 on the higher end.

 Depending on where you work (an international conglomerate has different requirements than a local grocery store) the job requirements vary.
 However, the basic cashier job requirements are: